 Class Types: Traditional & Suzuki Instruction Methods

-The traditional approach is best suited to adults and children over the age of five who have already begun to read words.
+The traditional approach is best suited to children over the age of five and adults.
 Parent/guardian participation in a child’s lesson, though desirable, is optional with the traditional method of instruction.

 Here are some hallmarks of the Suzuki Method:

 - The method is based on the way children learn their native language—by listening and imitating.
 Pieces are learned by ear (without reading music) and played from memory.
-Note reading is incorporated later on in the child’s training, when the child is beginning to read words.
+Note reading is introduced according to the readiness of the child, and incorporated gradually in the child's training.

 - The curriculum uses a common repertoire which is organized by books of advancing levels, starting with Book 1.
 The common repertoire enables students to play with each other and creates an international community of Suzuki learners.

 - In addition to individual, partner or group lessons, young Suzuki students are required to attend a weekly repertoire class.
-The purpose of this class is to review and reinforce pieces learned in lessons while developing musicality and ensemble playing skills, often using games to highlight important technical points and encourage music reading.
-Repertoire classes also promote development of musical rapport among students.
+The purpose of this class is to review and reinforce pieces learned in lessons and develop musicianship and ensemble skills.
+Games are often used to highlight important technical points and encourage note ready.
+Repertoire classes also promote the development of musical rapport among students.